pepperdata/commons-compress/README.md

 --------------------------

 The Commons Compress version chosen for the immediate future within our code base is the latest one as of this writing, 1.26.2.
-While the default branch is the traditional `master` branch, all changes so far have been made to the commons-compress-1.26.2 branch.
+While the `master` branch is the _default_ branch, all changes so far have been made to the `commons-compress-1.26.2` branch.
 The latter is the branch you should use (and modify) going forward, _until_ we decide to move to another branch: